Charles Bolden: Administrator of NASA

 In 2009, President Obama appointed Bolden to be administrator of NASA.

 In a NASA video published April 28, 2010, titled "NASA's New Era of Innovation and Discovery", Bolden said, "We're going to turn science fiction into science fact".

 On the same day, at a question and answer session with employees at the Johnson Space Center, Bolden compared the Constellation Program to a stillborn baby calf extracted from a camel's womb by U.S. Marines.
 Bolden said, "We've got some stillborn calves around, and we have got to figure out ways to help each other bring them back to life".

 In a June 2010 interview with Al Jazeera, Bolden said that the top three goals he was tasked with by President Obama were to help re-inspire children to want to get into science and math, to expand NASA's international relationships, and, "perhaps foremost", "to reach out to the Muslim world ... to help them feel good about their historic contribution to science... and math and engineering".
 The White House disagreed with Bolden's statement, with the press secretary saying Bolden probably misspoke and "That was not his task, and that's not the task of NASA".

 Bolden said his agency's long-term ambition is landing astronauts on Mars.
 He has cited spending cuts as a concern for major NASA projects.

 On August 28, 2012, he was the first human being to have his voice broadcast on the surface of Mars.
 Although the rover has no speakers, it received the transmission of his voice and then beamed it back to Earth.

 In 2013, he noted the National Aerospace Week as Administrator of NASA.

 On October 28, 2015, Bolden presented the next steps for a human journey to Mars at the Center for American Progress in Washington, D.C.

 On January 12, 2017, Bolden announced his resignation from NASA during a Town Hall meeting at NASA Headquarters in Washington D.C.
 His last day would be January 19, and Robert M. Lightfoot Jr. was announced as acting NASA Administrator.

 After leaving NASA, Bolden has served on the United Arab Emirates Space Advisory Committee.

 Personal life

-Bolden lives in Houston, and is married to Alexis (née Walker); the couple have two children.
+Bolden lives in Alexandria, Virginia, and is married to Alexis (née Walker); the couple have two children.
 Bolden is a Christian, stating in a question and answer session in May 2010:

-"You know, the universe is a big place.
-I'm a practicing Christian, so in my faith, I learn about omnipotent, omnipresent God, which means he's everywhere.
-He's all-knowing.
-He does everything.
-And I just cannot bring my little pea brain to believe that a God like that would pick one planet of one of millions of suns and say that's the only place in the vast universe that I'm going to put any kind of life.
-And so the problem is I haven't been far enough away."
+In the 2024 United States presidential election, Bolden endorsed Kamala Harris.